cortexproject/cortex/docs/guides/limitations.md

 ## Query series and labels

 When running queries to the `/api/v1/series`, `/api/v1/labels` and `/api/v1/label/{name}/values` endpoints, query's time range is ignored and the data is always fetched from ingesters.
 There is experimental support to query the long-term store with the *blocks* storage engine when `-querier.query-store-for-labels-enabled` is set.

+## Tenant federation

+When tenant federation is enabled on a Cortex cluster, result caching is disabled for queries spanning more than a single tenant.
+Result caching is planned to be implemented before general availability of this feature.